HSLdevcom/jore4-deploy/README.md

   from `hsl-jore4-dev-vault`.
 (That were generated with the database provisioning playbook)
 - Will generate usernames and passwords and place them to `hsl-jore4-dev-vault` (`db-hasura-username`, `db-hasura-password`, `db-jore3importer-username`, `db-jore3importer-password`, etc.)
+- The generated passwords will not contain special characters as they cause issues when concatenating them into a connection string.
+However they are pretty long to make sure they are secure.
 - Will create `dbhasuradev` and `dbjore3importer` database users in the `jore4dev` database
 - Sets up permissions for these application users